Website & blogs © Louis Kraft 2013-2020

 Stage combat for the screen or theater is different than competition dueling, which is boring to watch.
 I had front row seats at the 1984 Olympics in LA and was bored to death.
 Slash, thrust, parry, lunge, point.
 Ten seconds.
 Ready.
 Fight.
 Nine seconds and another point is scored.
 This is not dramatic.

 To create a dramatic duel on film is a multi-talented grouping of people: a director, duel choreographer, director of photography, actors, stunt men, and most important an editor to piece the filmed cuts together.
 Without this combination you have nothing.
 And with it, you have the makings for an exciting duel.
 This doesn’t happen often.
 When you see a good duel, give credit to where credit is due.

 A Flynn film list

-A good pal of mine, Robert Florczak, is also writing about EF.
-Robert is big on lists.
+Some people are big on creating lists.
 I’m not, but here’s a short list that I can live with.
 Not the end of the world, but let’s say this: “Kraft, pick five Errol Flynn films; everything else will be destroyed.”
 I can do this.
 In no order the five films are:

 - Adventures of Don Juan

 - Gentleman Jim